Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Transport Protocol

 \subsection{Lattice Acceleration}

 Once loaded into the lattice at time $t=t_L$, the condensate is accelerated by translating the optical lattice according to a symmetric trapezoidal acceleration profile.
+This acceleration induces Bloch oscillations in quasi-momentum space: atoms in the fundamental band periodically traverse the first Brillouin zone, gaining $2 \hbar k_L$ of momentum each time they cross the zone boundary.
 The acceleration of the optical lattice starts at time $t_L$ and proceeds as follows: over a duration $\delta$, $a_\mathrm{OL}(t)$ increases linearly from zero to a maximum value $a_{\text{max}}$; it then remains constant at $a_{\text{max}}$ for an additional duration $\Delta$; finally, over another interval of duration $\delta$, the acceleration $a_\mathrm{OL}(t)$ decreases linearly back to zero.
-This symmetric temporal shape shown in panel (a) of Fig.\,\ref{fig:fig1}, of total duration $t_\mathrm{acc}=2\delta+\Delta$, ensures controlled momentum transfer and we will see that it can also minimize unwanted final excitations.
+This symmetric temporal shape, shown in panel (a) of Fig.\,\ref{fig:fig1}, of total duration $t_\mathrm{acc}=2\delta+\Delta$, ensures controlled momentum transfer and we will see that it can also minimize unwanted sideband excitations at $\pm 2 \hbar k_L$ in the final momentum distribution.
 The constant-acceleration stage of duration $\Delta$, during which $a_\mathrm{OL}(t)=a_\mathrm{max}$, will be referred to as the plateau of the acceleration profile.
 The lattice speed $v_\mathrm{OL}(t)$ and position $x_\mathrm{OL}(t)$ can be easily obtained at any time $t$ by integrating the acceleration $a_\mathrm{OL}(t)$ once or twice, respectively.
 During the acceleration stage, the optical potential becomes

 Note that the condensate speed may be different from the lattice speed in the non-adiabatic regime.